 - Simplified keyword shortcuts

-A free alternative to Jira is the open source tool, Redmine, released for the first time in 2006 under the GPLv2 license.
-It is written in Ruby and is based on the framework of Ruby on Rails, meaning it is independent of the platform or database used.
-In addition, Redmine supports over 30 different languages including German, English, Spanish, Italian, and French.
-You need a suitable hosting environment and a database (MySQL, MariaDB, PostgreSQL, etc.) in order to use this project management program.
+A free alternative to Jira is the open-source tool, Redmine, released for the first time in 2006 under the GPLv2 license.
+It is written in Ruby and is based on the framework Ruby on Rails, meaning it is independent of the platform or database used.
+In addition, Redmine supports 49 different languages including German, English, Spanish, Italian, and French.
+You need a suitable hosting environment and a database (MySQL, PostgreSQL, SQLite) to use this project management program.
 You also have to make sure that the correct version of Ruby is installed.

 - Flexible ticket system, which can be adapted to the desired workflow (separately for each user role)